euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Feature Extraction.md

 The process of word embedding can also be incorporated into the training algorithm to produce a significant word vector to convert the one-hot encoding into.
 However, using a pre-trained word embedding algorithm could be applied for already defined plausible word vectors for a given corpus.

+Word embedding need to have high-dimensionality in order to capture variations in natural language.

 ![Embedding words model process vs visual analysis model](https://raw.githubusercontent.com/euphonie/study-notes/master/Computer%20Science/Theory/Natural%20Language%20Processing/flowmeaning.png)